 “What’s the red stuff on over there Dad?”

 Bella flicked a quick glance, shifting her attention from the pineapple in her hand to where her daughter stared curiously.

 She’d seen it many times before growing up.
-The deep red stain, still moist and full of mush, splattered across the edge of the concrete curb spilling onto the tar road.
+The deep red stain, looking like mushy paint, splattered across the edge of the footpath, spilling onto the road.

 Roger shot Bella a concerned look, muttering under his breath, “That’s just wrong”, before turning to his daughter.

 “It’s called buai, Kiri.
 Keep away from it.”
 He said, ushering his daughter towards Bella.
 “It’ll make you sick”.